Three words for ‘almost’ in Chinese – Using “差点儿”,“几乎”and“差不多”

 She was almost late.

-- First of all, as adverbs, 几乎(jī hū) and 差不多(chà bù duō) indicate a little difference or something quite close, and they can be combined with verbs, adjectives, and nouns.
+As adverbs, 几乎 (jī hū) and 差不多 (chà bù duō) indicate a small difference or something quite close.
+They can be combined with verbs, adjectives, and nouns.

 I’ve slept for almost two hours.

-- Please note that when the quantity is small, the degree is low, or the time is short, use 差不多, not几乎.
+i.
+Please note that when the quantity is small, the degree is low, or the time is short, use 差不多, not 几乎.

 飞机差不多要起飞了。(Fēijī chà bù duō yào qǐfēi le.)